 Acupuncture, Gundersen Health System - Acupuncture stimulates the body's natural healing abilities and promotes physical and emotional well-being.
 Many people find that acupuncture provides relief from chronic pain.

 Essential Oils, Gundersen Health System - A healing environment can help us feel better.
 Essential oils are one of the things that may help positively influence this environment.
 These oils may help to promote sleep and decrease pain, nausea and anxiety.
 Gundersen Health System uses the "Healing Concepts" brand of essential oils because of its reputation with other healthcare organizations and its therapeutic qualities.
 A registered certified aromatherapist dilutes and prepares the oils and supplies important information, including a list of ingredients.
-Find Healing Concepts essential oils for purchase at the Health Shop, Gundersen Onalaska Clinic, Level 1 - (608) 775-0850, or the Gift Shop, La Crosse Campus, Hospital, Level 1 - (608) 775-6615.
+Find Healing Concepts essential oils for purchase at Gundersen Pharmacy - Onalaska Clinic, Level 1 - (608) 775-0850, or the Gift Shop, La Crosse Campus, Hospital, Level 1 - (608) 775-6615.

 Integrative Medicine (ASCO) - Learn the difference between complementary and alternative therapies, find out how to evaluate a therapy if it is used along with a standard cancer treatment and read about the complementary therapies that have been shown to improve the quality of life of cancer patients.